Volunteer Toolbox

 Time: 6:30 pm – 8:00 pm

-Location: Orem City Center Emergency Operations Center – 56 North State Street
+Location: Orem City Center Council Chambers – 56 North State Street

 This meeting is for all block captains, neighborhood leaders, area leaders, HAM radio operators, and anyone else interested in learning about the ins and outs of the City of Orem Drill.